Mu-L/godot-lang-support/README.md

 A visual scripting designed to help in those scenarios where you need visual control of things that may happen sequentially in-game.

 ### [C](https://github.com/system-er/gdtinycc) 🧩
-GDTinyCC - C compiler (TinyCC) integrated as GDExtension. compiling real C code directly inside Godot.
+GDTinyCC - C compiler (TinyCC) integrated as GDExtension.

 ### [D](https://github.com/godot-dlang/godot-dlang)  👥 🧩 🔌
    New, maintained binding to GDExtension, ported from the previous GDNative extension.